acadadev/rosrider_doc/01_INTRO/README.md

 **Enhanced Diagnostics**

 The system publishes detailed diagnostic information, including battery voltage, current consumption, and motor current feedback, to aid in remote debugging and system monitoring.

+**Customizable Input**

+The button input pins on ROSRider are customizable, allowing users to connect external buttons for reset, wake-up, and user-defined functions.

 **Supported Platforms**